nimaid/mri2stl/README.md

 If it all worked well, you should see the "Jupyter" logo up top, and a list of files.

 Now, in the upper right, click `New > Terminal`.
-Here, you can use the following scripts to create an .stl of the surface of the brain from medical imaging data:
+Here, you can use the following commands to create an .stl of the surface of the brain from medical imaging data:
-* dicom2stl.sh
+* dicom2stl
   * Takes a .zip file with the DICOM images from a head study in the parent directory.
-* nii2stl.sh
+* nii2stl
   * Takes a .nii file with the NIfTI images from a head study in the parent directory.
-* mri2stl.sh
+* mri2stl
-  * If you had run `nii2stl.sh` or `dicom2stl.sh` and the job got interrupted, you can restart the job by passing just the name (no .nii or .zip) of the file you passed in.
+  * If you had run `nii2stl` or `dicom2stl` and the job got interrupted, you can restart the job by passing just the name (no .nii or .zip) of the file you passed in.
   * So if you ran `dicom2stl.sh SE000004.zip`, you could re-start that job from the beginning with `mri2stl.sh SE000004`.

-All of these scripts, if they complete successfully, should copy the final .stl to the main directory, `brain_[NAME]_[CORTICAL]_[SMOOTH].stl`, where:
+All of these commands, if they complete successfully, should copy the final .stl to the main directory, `brain_[NAME]_[CORTICAL]_[SMOOTH].stl`, where:
 * `[NAME]` is the name of the input file.
 * `[CORTICAL]` is ether
   * `cortical` if only the cortical structure was captured.